ohasanliUW/SFND_2D_Feature_Matching/README.md

 ## REPORT

+NOTES:
+I have implemented a python3 script that runs various combinations of detectors and descriptors to collect all the necessary data for analysis.
+Then it analysis the individual detection, extraction times as well as average time spent for each step.
+Based on the calculations, it sorts the collected data and reports top 3 detectors, descriptors and combinations of both.
+Invalid combinations will be reported and no data will be collected for them.

+The script also analyzes number of detected and extracted keypoints for MP7 and MP8 parts.
+To run the script, first all the dependencies need to be installed, such as tabulate:
+        pip install tabulate
+        pip3 install tabulate

+from 'tools' directory, execute 'python3 analyze.py | tee result.txt'. it will dump results to both stdout and save the results in result.txt file as well.

 * Data Buffer:
   * MP.1 Data Buffer Optimization:
         vector<template T> STL container allows to remove elements from vector specified with an iterator.
 Hence, if size of vector is greater than 1, then we should remove the first element and push_back the new element.